 Most online teaching jobs offer a range of hourly pay.
 How can you fall on the high end of that range?
-Earning a specialization certificate in your teaching area of interest, whether it’s teaching kids, adults, professionals, a specialized certification in teaching online or a Bridge Micro-credential course certificate is a great way to maximize your earning potential.
+Earning a specialization certificate (such as specialized certification in teaching online or a Bridge Micro-credential course certificate) in your teaching area of interest, whether it’s teaching kids, adults, or professionals, is a great way to maximize your earning potential.

 Don’t worry, your teaching English online resume won’t be drastically different from your standard resume; however, there are some small changes you can make to fit this type of job.

-10. Ask the right questions during the interview
+9. Ask the right questions during the job interview.

 When interviewing for an online English teaching job, just like any job, it’s important to ask well thought out questions to show you’ve done your research on the company and the job.
 For example, ask a specific question about the online teaching platform or about opportunities for professional development offered by the company.
 Avoid asking questions that could be easily answered via the information on the company’s website.

-11. Focus on students when answering questions during your interview
+10. Focus on students when answering questions during your interview.

 Unlike other job interviews, which focus a lot on you, ESL teaching interviews should focus on how you interact with students.
 When the interviewer asks you a question, see if you can put your answer in the context of working with a student in the virtual classroom.
 Highlight how your teaching methods lead to the best possible outcome for your online English students and their learning goals.

 During your interview, you may be required to provide a short demo ESL teaching lesson so that the employer can see your teaching skills in action.
-This is your chance to show the different methods you’ve learned in your Teaching English Online TEFL/TESOL course, such as communicative language teaching, minimizing Teacher Talk Time, applying teaching methods like Total Physical Response (TPR), and demonstrating effective error correction.
+This is your chance to show the different methods you’ve learned in your Teaching English Online TEFL/TESOL course, such as communicative language teaching (CLT), minimizing teacher talking time (TTT), applying teaching methods like Total Physical Response (TPR), and demonstrating effective error correction.